Home Reports, News & Events Thursday 7th September

 Wheat

-• After trading at a 2-year low last week, US market has stabilised, trading up 2cents/bushel on the week.
-Declining US crop ratings, firmer oil prices on proposed Saudi and Russian production cuts, and recent releases projecting lower Canadian and Australian wheat crop, have supported the move off the recent market low.
+After trading at a two-year low last week, the US market has stabilised, trading up two cents a bushel on the week.
+Declining US crop ratings, firmer oil prices on proposed Saudi and Russian production cuts, and recent releases projecting lower Canadian and Australian wheat crop have supported the move off the recent market low.
 Additionally, renewed drone attacks on Ukraine’s agricultural infrastructure have traders again looking to price in ‘war premiums’ into price quotations.

-• UK prices have traded down £1.50 w/w, albeit the spot squeeze on supplies has kept the spot premiums in place across much of the north, and west of the country.
+UK prices have traded down £1.50 week on week, albeit the spot squeeze on supplies has kept the spot premiums in place across much of the north, and west of the country.
 While the UK has become a bit more competitive, we are still some ways away from being export competitive, especially in the deferred positions.
-The squeeze on supplies should be short-lived, and while they offer growers good value, the increased availability of supplies for the 2nd quarter of 2023/24 (OND) should erode any remaining premiums.
+The squeeze on supplies should be short-lived, and while they offer growers good value, the increased availability of supplies for the second quarter of 2023/24 (OND) should erode any remaining premiums.
 The fundamental outlook for the UK remains unchanged, with a top-heavy balance sheet, and lacklustre demand, from both domestic and international buyers.

 Malting Barley